Matrix Sensing with Kernel Optimal Loss: Robustness and Optimization Landscape: The Condition of

-\end{lemma} The proof is provided in Section~\ref{sec:delta}.
+\begin{lemma}[$\delta$ condition with explicit choice of bandwidth Parameter $ h $] Assume Assumption~\ref{noise_perturb} and~\ref{other_assumption} hold and use the definitions in Lemma~\ref{lemma:delta_bound_with_w} in Appendix~\ref{sec:delta}.
+Let the bandwidth be chosen as $h = \frac{\sqrt{2} B}{\sqrt{G_{\min}}}$.
+Then, the quantity $ \delta $ must satisfy In particular, under the conservative (worst-case) assumption, this reduces to \end{lemma} The proof is provided in Section~\ref{sec:delta}.
 Lemma~\ref{lemma:error_bound_with_h} provides an explicit upper bound on the parameter $\delta$ in terms of the kernel bandwidth $h$, by setting $h = \frac{\sqrt{2}B}{\sqrt{G_{\min}}}$, and shows that $\delta$ depends on a combination of spectral and residual quantities; in particular, this value can be calculated explicitly as around $1/3$, which aligns well with Ma's $\delta$ bound~\cite{ma2023noisylowrankmatrixoptimization}.
 The bound simplifies to $\delta \le \frac{B}{\sqrt{2(G_{\min} + 2)}} - 1$, illustrating how the choice of $h$ directly regulates estimation stability through the tradeoff between noise, kernel concentration, and curvature.
 As shown in Figure~\ref{fig:delta_bound}, the value of $\delta$ decreases monotonically as $w$ increases when $h$ is held constant.
 For fixed $w$, increasing $h$ suggests a non-monotonic dependence on the smoothing parameter.

 The $\delta$ bound shown in Equation~\eqref{bounds} corresponds directly to the theoretical setting (as in Theorem~\ref{thm:mainthm}) in which the convergence guarantees for ground truth recovery.
 Specifically, these results are valid only when $\delta$ remains below the threshold, which aligns with the classical requirement $\delta < 1/2$, as stated in~\cite{ma2023noisylowrankmatrixoptimization}.
 When $\delta$ exceeds this threshold, matrix recovery is no longer guaranteed to succeed in recovering the ground truth.
 Therefore, in the following sections, we shift our focus to analyzing the behavior of the recovery landscape in the regime where $\delta$ is above $1/2$.
 We only consider the optimization landscape in a region around the ground truth and show that local minimizers are all very close to $M^*$.